ibm-cloud-docs/app-configuration/ac-properties.md

 ![Property type - String](images/ac-property-string.png "Selecting property type as string"){: caption="Figure 5.
 Property type - String" caption-side="bottom"}

-1. Specify the **Property value**.
+1. Specify the **Default value**.
 This value is returned by default and be overridden while targeting to a segment.

+   - **Format**: select the format of the string type from the dropdown.
+Options are: Text, JSON, and YAML.
+   - **Property value**: specify the property value based on the format selected.

 ### Numeric
 {: #property-type-numeric}